I Have Nothing

 The song was promoted by Houston with live performances on her worldwide concert tour, The Bodyguard World Tour (1993–94) only, and also at various awards ceremonies and concerts such as the 4th Billboard Music Awards in 1993, the 21st American Music Awards in 1994, Whitney: The Concert for a New South Africa in 1994, and the 1st BET Awards in 2001.
 "I Have Nothing" also features on compilations like Whitney: The Greatest Hits (2000), I Will Always Love You: The Best of Whitney Houston (2012) and Whitney Houston Live: Her Greatest Performances (2014).

-As with much of Houston's material, the song has been an extremely popular choice on many reality television series around the world, in particular American Idol, on which it has become one of the most performed songs in the show's history; as of 2023, it had been covered twelve times.
+As with much of Houston's material, the song has been an extremely popular choice on many reality television series around the world, in particular American Idol, on which it has become the most performed song in the show's history; as of 2026, it had been covered fourteen times.
 "I Have Nothing" was also featured on the second half of the trailer, for the estate-approved documentary on Houston's life, Whitney.
 The power ballad is cited as one of Houston's signature songs.

+As of September 2026, the music video for "I Have Nothing" has over 1 billion views on YouTube, making Houston the first artist to have two 1990s music videos to reach the milestone, along with "I Will Always Love You".
+The video for "I Have Nothing" is one of the most watched videos of all time.